Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Adversarial Environments

 The above definitions and observations lead to the following key result:

 \begin{framed} \begin{proposition} At the $k$\textsuperscript{th} slot of the $i$\textsuperscript{th} super-interval, the age of the \textsf{Max}-user $M_i$ under the $\textsf{CMA}$ policy is upper bounded by $k+ \sum_{j=1}^{N-1} \Delta_{i-j}.$ \end{proposition} \end{framed} \begin{IEEEproof} We claim that the \textsf{Max}-user $M_i$ corresponding to the $i$\textsuperscript{th} super-interval must have had a successful transmission within the last $N-1$ super-intervals.
 If not, since there are a total of $N$ users, by the pigeonhole principle, some other user $j\neq M_i$ must become the \textsf{Max}-user at least twice in the previous $N$ super-intervals.
 However, this cannot be true as then, the $j$\textsuperscript{th} user would have had less age than $M_i$ (which was not scheduled at all in the last $N-1$ super-intervals) when the $j$\textsuperscript{th} user became the \textsf{Max}-user for the second time.
 Thus, at the beginning of the $i$\textsuperscript{th} super-interval, the age of the new \textsf{Max}-user is upper bounded by $\sum_{j=1}^{N-1} \Delta_{i-j}$.
-The proposition follows from this fact. \end{IEEEproof} The previous proposition leads to the following achievability result for the \textsf{CMA} policy for the Average AoI and Peak-AoI objectives. \begin{framed} \begin{theorem}[Upper-bounds] The competitive ratios of the \textsf{CMA} policy for the Average-AoI and Peak-AoI objectives are upper-bounded as \end{theorem} \end{framed} \begin{IEEEproof} We consider the Average-AoI and Peak-AoI objectives separately. \paragraph{Average-AoI} The proof proceeds by upper-bounding the cost incurred by the \textsf{CMA} policy and lower bounding the cost incurred by the \textsf{OPT} policy at each super-intervals.
-Note that, at any slot of the $i$\textsuperscript{th} super-interval, the age of every user is upper-bounded by that of the \textsf{Max}-user $M_i$.
-Hence, using proposition \ref{max_upper_bound}, the total cost incurred by the \textsf{CMA} policy during the $i$\textsuperscript{th} super-interval may be upper-bounded as:
+The proposition follows from this fact. \end{IEEEproof} The previous proposition leads to the following achievability result for the \textsf{CMA} policy: \begin{framed} \begin{theorem}[Upper bounds] The competitive ratios of the \textsf{CMA} policy for the Average AoI and Peak AoI metrics can be upper bounded as follows: \end{theorem} \end{framed} \paragraph*{Discussion on the proof technique} We prove the bounds for the Average AoI and the Peak AoI metrics separately.
+The achievability proofs proceed by upper bounding the cost incurred by the \textsf{CMA} policy and lower bounding the cost incurred by the \textsf{OPT} policy in each super-interval generated by the \textsf{CMA} policy.
+Note that the quantities, such as the super-intervals $\{\Delta_i\}_{i\geq 1}$, the number of super-intervals $K$, and the \textsf{Max-User} $M_i$ appearing in the proofs below are defined with reference to the \textsf{CMA} policy only.
+See Figure \ref{intervals_fig} for an illustration.
+Hence, these quantities are determined exclusively by the input channel state and user location sequence $\bm{\sigma}$, which remains the same for all policies, including \textsf{OPT}, while computing the competitive ratio via Eqn.\ \eqref{comp_rat_def}.
+In other words, we first run the \textsf{CMA} policy on the input sequence $\bm{\sigma},$ determine the super-intervals $\{\Delta_i\}_{i=1}^K$ and the corresponding \textsf{Max-users} $\{M_i\}_{i=1}^K$, and then use these quantities to analyze the performance of \textsf{OPT}.
+We emphasize that if a user $j$ corresponds to the \textsf{Max-user} in the $i$\textsuperscript{th} super-interval, then the user $j$ \emph{need not} have the highest age among all users at the same slot under the operation of a different scheduling policy (\emph{e.g.,} \textsf{OPT}).